 The R.E. curriculum follows the Leicestershire Syllabus supported by the ‘R.E.
 Today’ scheme.

 Our children learn about a range of religions including Christianity, Islam, Sikhism and Hinduism.
 Not only do they learn about and compare these religious practices, but they also get to ponder over more philosophical issues around life, values and beliefs.
+All children have the opportunity to visit a range of places of worship to broaden their understanding of the community in which they live.

 PE and Sports

 At Burbage Juniors, physical education is given a high profile.
 All pupils will experience lessons in gymnastics, dance, games, swimming, athletics, as well as outdoor and adventurous activities.
+PE is taught through two spiral curriculums called Real PE and Get Set 4 PE.

 Our extra-curricular sporting provision provides our pupils with the opportunity to participate in a variety of additional activities which take place at lunchtimes and after school.
 What’s more, children have the opportunity to compete against others, both within their lessons and extra-curricular clubs, but also at an inter-school level, where they compete against other schools across a range of sporting disciplines.